SafooraNaureen/Power-BI-Visualizations/README.md

 # Power-BI-Visualizations

-Power BI visualizations for a virtual "Adventure Works" sports accessories store after analyzing data and grabbing insights from it.
+Power BI visualisations for a virtual "Adventure Works" sports accessories store after analyzing data and grabbing insights from it.

-The visulaizations were done by viewing the Udemy course for Power BI
+The visualisations were done by viewing the Udemy course for Power BI

 Below are the few images from the pbix file